cbcrc/LinkIt/getting-started.md

 ]
 ```

-the lookup ids for `Tag` would be `1,2,3`.
+the lookup IDs for `Tag` would then be `1,2,3`.

-Note that lookup ids are always provided without duplicates and without null ids.
-Moreover, all the lookup ids for the same reference type will always be loaded in one batch regardless of the complexity of the linked sources.
+Note that lookup IDs are always provided without duplicates and without null IDs.
+Moreover, all the lookup IDs for the same reference type will always be loaded in one batch regardless of the complexity of the linked sources.

-Here is a reference loader that load fake data for our example.
+Here is a reference loader that loads fake data for our example.
 ```csharp
 public class FakeReferenceLoader:IReferenceLoader
 {